steinbergmedia/vst3_dev_portal/src/pages/Technical+Documentation/Change+History/3.7.0/IParameterFunctionName.md

 ```
 //------------------------------------------------------------------------
-// here an example of how a VST3 Plug-in could support this IParameterFunctionName interface.
+// here an example of how a VST 3 Plug-in could support this IParameterFunctionName interface.
 // we need to define somewhere the iids:

 //in MyController class declaration